ayanahm/simple-csv-transformer/README.md

 It is also up to client, to use correct streams(BufferedReader, BufferedWriter for file system accessing CSV files).

-### The Concept<a name="the-concept"></a>

-The concept of the mapping from `source-file` -> `target-file` is as follows:

-Each row ,except the header, in the source CSV is applied by three step modification.

-`Mapper -> Reducer -> Formatter`

-For each row, and for each column, the `Mapper` is applied.

-Then `Reducer` reduces the mapped column values into a single `String` value.
-Which may `reduce` more then 1 mapped value.

-The reduced `String` value is then applied to `Formatter`.
-The output of the `Formatter`
-is then written into the output CSV file.

- `Mapper` and `Formatter` are extensible by providing custom implementations.
- For the simplicity reasons, the reducer is kept with only 1 implementation.
-But open for later extensions.

 There are some other examples of the usage, which are also happen to be the actual test suite used for the library.
 Those can be found under:
 https://github.com/ayanahm/demo-etl/tree/master/src/test/java/com/ayanahmedov/etl/api